obito-x/Pi-Generator/README.txt

 advantage  : if you(user) enter other input instead of number , no effect on this program.

-diadvantage: program output materials form is depend on the size of your(user's) terminal.
+disadvantage: program output materials form is depend on the size of your(user's) terminal.

 But don't worry. even the view is not clear , this program can work exactly